 Stochastic radiation track calculations for the γ-irradiation of aerated aqueous nitrate solutions, including both quenching and scavenging processes, are included in Figure 1 and are in very good agreement with the corresponding experimental data for both nitrate and nitric acid solutions.2

 Figure 4.
-G(H2)α as a function of total nitrate concentration: α-radiolysis of HNO3 solutions for self-radiolysis by Am, Cm, Po, and Pu ()10,16-,17,18,19,20, as shown in Figure 2 and Figure 3; 5 MeV He2+ ion radiolysis of deaerated aqueous NO3− ()solutions.
-Solid curves are for stochastic calculations for HNO3 (Black Curve), HNO3 + 0.75 M H2SO4 (Red Curve), and HNO3 + 0.75 M H2SO4 + 50 mM Pu(IV) (Blue Curve).
+G(H2)α as a function of total nitrate concentration: α-radiolysis of HNO3 solutions for self-radiolysis by Am, Cm, Po, and Pu ()10,16-17,18,19,20, as shown in Figure 2 and Figure 3; 5 MeV He2+ ion radiolysis of deaerated aqueous NO3− ()39 solutions.
+Solid curves are for stochastic calculations for HNO3 (Black Curve), HNO3 + 0.75 M H2SO4 (Red Curve), and HNO3 + 0.75 M H2SO4 + 50 mmol dm−3 Pu(IV) (Blue Curve).

-Modelling has been extended to the case of 5 MeV α-irradiation of aerated solutions of nitric acid, covering the experimental conditions used in this work and in deaerated nitrate solutions from previous ion accelerator studies., The results are plotted in Figure 4 alongside the previously discussed experimental data, as a function of total nitrate concentration.
+Modelling has been extended to the case of 5 MeV α-irradiation of aerated solutions of nitric acid, covering the experimental conditions used in this work and in deaerated nitrate solutions from previous ion accelerator studies.
+The results are plotted in Figure 4 alongside the previously discussed experimental data, as a function of total nitrate concentration.
 The G(H2)α values from the stochastic calculations are in good agreement with the corresponding experimental data.
-With regards to aerated solutions of HNO3, the yields of the α-radiation track reactions responsible for H2 formation as a function of HNO3 concentration are given in Table 1, along with their calculated radiolytic yields.
+With regards to aerated solutions of HNO3, the yields of the α-radiation track reactions responsible for H2 formation as a function of HNO3 concentration are given in Table 2, along with their calculated radiolytic yields.
 In pure water, the two most important H2 production pathways are dissociation of H2O* (reaction 4) and the reaction of the eaq− with H• (reaction 10).

-Table 1.
+Table 2.
 Calculated α-radiation track reaction yields for reactions producing molecular hydrogen from aerated water and aerated nitric acid (1 × 10−4 to 10 mol dm−3), taken at 1 μs for a 3 MeV He2+ ion (Mean LET = 1.44 × 102 eV nm−1).